Follow each step to make the recipe successfully.

 Add 2 whole red chilies and 1 tsp garlic & ginger paste to the pot.
 Cook for a few seconds until the raw smell of the ginger-garlic paste disappears.

-Add 2 medium-sized chopped tomatoes, 1 diced potato, 1/2 cup peas, 1 tsp chili powder, and 1 tsp salt to the pot.
+Add 2 medium-sized chopped tomatoes, 1 potato, 1/2 cup peas, 1 tsp chili powder, and 1 tsp salt to the pot.
 Mix all the ingredients well to combine.

 Cover the pot with a lid and cook for on medium heat, allowing the vegetables to soften slightly.